Kirjy/DockerizedRaspberryPi/README.md

    - Home Assistant
   - A portainer container in order to have an interface to manage easily your containers.
 This part is in beta in my installation as containers were created before adding this container.
   - A transmission interface in order to easily download torrents on a local samba share while not at home.

+Please note that passwords have been changed to "CHANGE_ME" text but you will also need to change other things in configuration files (paths, smtp account, ...)